DDriggs00/mavlinkinterface/docs/functions.md

 - [setSurfacePressure( pressure \<optional> )](configuration/setSurfacePressure.md)
 - [setFluidDensity( density \<optional> )](configuration/setFluidDensity.md)

+## Mission Mode

+Advanced functions relying on GPS fall under mission mode.
+See [here](missions.md) for more information on missions

 ## Partially completed functions

 These functions work as described in the documentation, but to a lesser grade of accuracy.
 Details on the failings of each one included.
 These are actively under development